 For longer storage, freeze individual portions in plastic freezer containers.
 When you want to enjoy a medicated entrée, reheat gently in the microwave or stovetop.

 A note about the Dosing on this recipe!

 This recipe will have about 30 mg THC per serving IF you made your marijuana oil or butter from average cannabis (10% THC) and used 1/2 ounce of marijuana to make 1 cup oil or butter.
-To adjust the dosage up or down to meet your personal needs and to reflect the strength of the marijuana you are cooking with and the amounts you used to make your oil or butter, be sure to take my FREE 10 minute online Dosing Class that will teach you how to use the handy dosage calculator tools that do all the math for you (see below).
+To adjust the dosage up or down to meet your personal needs and to reflect the strength of the marijuana you are cooking with and the amounts you used to make your oil or butter, be sure to take my FREE 10 minute online Dosing Class that will teach you how to do it, or use my handy dosage calculator tools that do all the math for you (see below).